ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The task ID.

-* The "batch seletor", which encodes parameters used to determine the batch being aggregated.
+* The "batch selector", which encodes parameters used to determine the batch being aggregated.
 The value depends on the query type for the task:

     * For time-interval tasks, the request specifies the batch interval.